kalyncoose/Postr/README.md

 ![testnet.gif](testnet.gif)

 ## What's a Smart Contract?
 The smart contract is the primary mechanism for interacting with the Ethereum blockchain.
 A smart contract can store information, communicate with applications, or even chain smart contracts together to create robust end products. **Postr** has only one smart contract called `Post` where it stores a message as a type `string` and emits an event.
-This is a simple as it gets.
+This is as simple as it gets.
 ```Solidity
 contract Post {
     event StorageSet(string _message);
     string public storedData;

     function post(string memory x) public {
         storedData = x;
         emit StorageSet("Posted!");
     }
 }
 ```
 Ethereum smart contracts are written in [Solidity](https://docs.soliditylang.org/), a high-level Object-Oriented language which is statically typed.
-This means that contracts are first written, compiled, then deployed to the blockchain.
+This means that contracts are first written, compiled, then deployed to the blockchain. `Web3.js` allows the `Vue.js` app to communicate to the testnet and invoke the smart contract's `post()` method.
+By doing so, it creates a Transaction Hash which can be used to query the blockchain for the transaction.

 ## Considerations
 **Postr** was created as an exhibition to show the potential of a decentralized social media platform.
 Currently, Ethereum 1.0 requires a small gas fee in order to submit smart contracts to the blockchain.
 This gas fee is used to compensate the miner with a reward when the block is processed.
 This system is called "Proof of Work," but Ethereum 2.0 will move to a staking model.
 The new staking system should bring the barrier-to-entry to a minimum, where currently paying a fee to post a message is not a viable model.